-- 3.6 At the end of 2019, all 16 Financial Advisory Firms confirmed that they screen for PEPs at the start of a business relationship, and screen their customer records on a periodic basis to determine if a customer has become a PEP.
+- 3.6 At the end of 2021, 16 of the 17 Financial Advisory Firms confirmed that they screen for PEPs at the start of a business relationship, and screen their customer records on a periodic basis to determine if a customer has become a PEP.
 The frequency of ongoing screening varied but was predominantly either annually or half yearly rather than through automated daily monitoring; this takes into account the more local features of the customer book and the nature of products and services provided.
-This was broadly the same position as reported in 2018. - 3.7 At the end of 2019 Financial Advisory Firms reported 161 higher risk customers (2018: 159); this includes customers who are categorised as being higher risk for reasons other than being a PEP.
+This was broadly the same position as reported in previous years.
+One firm stated it only screened on an ad-hoc basis only, rather than at the start of the relationship. - 3.7 At the end of 2021 Financial Advisory Firms reported 167 higher risk customers (2020: 123); this includes customers who are categorised as being higher risk for reasons other than being a PEP.
 Where firms identify that customers pose a higher risk, either at the outset of a business relationship, or through an event that occurs during the business relationship, they are legally required to conduct enhanced customer due diligence.